Yingxuan-Selina-Bian/Yingxuan-Selina-Bian/README.md

 ## 🧑‍💼 Professional Experience

 - **OSCR AI, Market Analyst Intern** (San Francisco, CA, Nov 2024–Feb 2025)
-  Conduct market research and competitive analysis using Perplexity and Monica AI to refine the product-market fit for a content marketing SaaS product, and collaborate on growth strategies that have generated 80+ leads.
+  Conduct market research and competitive analysis to refine the product-market fit for a content marketing SaaS product, and collaborate on growth strategies that have generated 80+ leads.

 - **Alexander Tutoring & Andromeda, Data Scientist** (San Francisco, CA, Aug 2024–Jun 2025)
   Developed a churn prediction model and a star tutoring evaluation model using Python, PCA, and random forest to enhance accuracy, while also applying RAG and LLMs to extract actionable insights from tutorial session data.

-- **Budweiser Asia Pacific, Trade Marketing Summer Intern** (Shanghai, China, Jul 2023–Aug 2023)
+- **Budweiser Asia Pacific, Trade Marketing Summer Intern** (Shanghai, China, Jul 2023–Sep 2023)
   Led the creation of an information-sharing platform and built 20 Power BI dashboards that reduced analysis time by nearly 50%, and optimized a coupon distribution system via advanced Excel analysis to save 34% in costs.

 - **Boston Consulting Group, Business Analyst Intern** (Remote, Aug 2022–May 2023)